MatthewJJJ/cd0037-API-Development-and-Documentation-project/README.md

 ### API Reference

+### Starting the API

+1. First, intialize the python virtual environment: `python -m virtualenv env`
+2. Second, activate the python virtual environment: `source env/Scripts/activate`
+3. Third, install the project dependencies: `pip install -r requirements.txt`
+4. Finally, run the project: `FLASK_APP=flaskr FLASK_DEBUG=true flask run`

 `Base URL for now is http://127.0.0.1:5000/`

+Hit http://127.0.0.1:5000/ to see the message `Hello from the Udacity quiz question API!` to confirm the API is running correctly.

 #### Get Categories

 `GET '/categories'`

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Gets and object of categories in which the keys are the ids and the value is the category
 - Request Arguments: None
 - Returns: An object with a key, `categories`, that contains an object of `id: category_string` key: value pairs, and a key of status which will have a value of success (if the request was successful).